Stiflerzak/superheroes/README.md

-# Pizzas
+# SuperHeroes
-Pizzas is a basic API built with ruby on rails.
+SuperHeroes is a basic API built with ruby on rails.
-This is the first Api design and will be optimized for better performance
+This is a sample API for managing heroes and their powers.

 ## Pre-Requisites
 In order to use this repository you will need the following: